 By pushing our digital model to the limit, we are identifying when the system will fail and what kind of infrastructure measures might be needed to prevent these failures - such as new signalling systems, new pieces of track or a flyover.
 Our work is also assessing how the commuter rail interfaces with the intercity, freight and airport link services.

 Our operational planning experts are enthused by the technical challenges of this complex network.
 Building a model from scratch enables us to design all aspects, and our rail specialists have collaborated with Kereta Api to understand technical details of the infrastructure, track layout, rolling stock, timetables and signalling systems. ”Doug Pickering Australian Rail Planning Leader

 We required extensive data to digitally model and robustly assess the operational performance of Jakarta’s complex commuter rail network.
 This was acquired through a multi-layered collaborative approach - including workshops, interviews with site and operational teams, building strong personal links, frequent site and headquarter visits and a range of coaching and education focussed activities.

 Our analysis and advice will help Kereta Api achieve its goal of delivering a higher capacity network and more comfortable passenger experience.
 It will ultimately help to reduce the major congestion problems both on the rail and roads in Jakarta.
 Improving the city’s public transport system and levels of service will encourage a decline in private vehicle use, improvements in air quality and quality of life indexes, and significant reductions in economic losses because of traffic congestion which in 2017 was estimated to be US$5billion.

 I am a daily user of commuter rail.
-It is by far the most effective transport across Greater Jakarta but there are many aspects that can be improved to create a better journey experience and increase the capacity.
-Being involved in this project is a great experience, knowing that our work will have a massive impact for the whole city. ”Endah Wandari Graduate engineer
+It is by far the most effective transport across Greater Jakarta but there are many aspects that can be improved to create a better journey experience and increase the capacity. ”Endah Wandari Graduate engineer